(1982, 1983, 1984)

 Charles is the former Minister of Finance for the Province of Ontario.
 He has been a director for corporate business development in RBC‘s Commercial Markets sector, and was previously the senior manager of Government Affairs at RBC Financial Group‘s National Head Office.
 Charles is also an active director for various charitable based foundations, non-profit groups and chambers of commerce.
 He was also appointed as Conselheiro na Rede Confederaçåo Internacional dos Empresários Portugueses for Canada.

-CHARLES SOUSA, Paul de Melo, Manny Gaspar, Luis Salvador, Palmira Almeida, Rui Gomes, José Pinto, Carlos Laborde-Basto, Laura Lima, Eugénio Medeiros, José Pimental, Art Sousa, Manny Coelho, Louis Louro Jr.
+CHARLES SOUSA, Paul de Melo, Manuel Gaspar, Luis Salvador, Palmira Almeida, Rui Gomes, José Pinto, Carlos Laborde-Basto, Laura Lima, Eugénio Medeiros, José Pimental, Art Sousa, Manny Coelho, Louis Louro Jr.

 José L. Pinto